Aurecc/Youtube-Analysis-Project/README.md

-# YouTube Data Extraction and Analysis Project
+# YouTube Data ETL Project

 ## Project Description
 This project aims to extract data from the YouTube API using Python, load it into a PostgreSQL database.